pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }
 ```

-Impling `Debug` for a type also allows it to be used within the `dbg!` macro which is superior to `println!` for quick and dirty print logging.
+Impling `Debug` for a type also allows it to be used within the `dbg!` macro, which is superior to `println!` for quick and dirty print logging.
 Some of its advantages:

 1. `dbg!` prints to stderr instead of stdout so the debug logs are easy to separate from the actual stdout output of our program.
 2. `dbg!` prints the expression passed to it as well as the value the expression evaluated to.